makersacademy/airport_challenge/README.md

 As I went, if I felt that new test made a previous one redundent, then I removed it.

-At the end I spent some time refactoring the code, and then tiyding up this document.
+At the end I spent some time refactoring the code, and then tidying up this document.

 Lastly I wrote a feature_spec.rb file.